iscc/iscc-specs/docs/specification.md

 The ISCC is a decentralized identifier.
 ISCCs can be generated for content by anybody who has access to the content.
 Due to the clustering properties of its components the ISCC provides utility in data interchange and de-duplication scenarios even without a global registry.
 There is no central authority for the registration of ISCC identifiers or certification of content authorship.

 As an open system the ISCC allows any person or organization to offer ISCC registration services as they see fit and without the need to ask anyone for permission.
 This also presumes that no person or organization may claim exclusive authority about ISCC registration.

+### Blockchain Registry

-Nevertheless a well known open and public registry for canonical discoverability of ISCC identified content is of great value.
+A well known, decentralized, open, and public registry for canonical discoverability of ISCC identified content is of great value.
 For this reason it is RECOMMENDED to register ISCC identifiers on the open `iscc` data-stream of the [Content Blockchain](https://content-blockchain.org/).
 For details please refer to the [ISCC-Stream specification](https://coblo.github.io/cips/cip-0003-iscc/) of the Content Blockchain.

 ## ISCC URI Scheme